AverageHelper/recorded-finance/README.md

 4. I push a PR.
    - The CI (Continuous Integration) bots check that there's a new version in the changelog, and if so, check that I've run `npm run release` on the branch.
 (The usual CI checks also occur.)
 5. I merge the PR.
-   - The CD (Continuous Deployment) bots dispatch a new git tag and Codeberg Release using the content of the [CHANGELOG.md](/CHANGELOG.md).
+   - The CD (Continuous Deployment) bots dispatch a new git tag and Forgejo Release using the content of the [CHANGELOG.md](/CHANGELOG.md).

 Once the release is tagged and deployed, it's up to server maintainers (including me) to pull down the latest changes.
 I might do something about that later.